Priorities

 Public Procurement

-The current legislative framework setting the rules for public procurement consists of the 3 directives adopted in 2014 (2014/23/EU on concessions, 2014/24/EU on “classic” procurement and 2014/25/EU on “utilities” procurement).
-These rules aim at ensuring that public procurement procedures are transparent and fair.
+The current legislative framework on public procurement consists of three EU directives adopted in 2014 (2014/23/EU on concessions, 2014/24/EU on “classic” procurement and 2014/25/EU on “utilities” procurement).
+These rules are aimed at ensuring that public procurement procedures are transparent and fair.

 Share this page :